StephenGregan/WebAPI/README.md

-This is a test consuming an ASP .NET Web API in an ASP .NET Application.
+This is a test consuming a ASP.NET Web API in an ASP.NET Application.

 This is a work in progress.